ddanger/why-software-dev/README.md

 - Too much freedom and independence
 - Lots of indoor/keyboard/screen/desk time
 - Majority of social interactioin might be via tech (chat, phone, video call, etc.)
+- You spend most time learning new concepts and thinking about how to build things and make them work with those concepts

 <br/><br/><br/><br/>